vedanthv/data-engg-docs/docs/databricks.md

 - For Python UDFs, additional interprocess communication overhead between the executor and a Python interpreter running on each worker node

+🚫 “Can’t be optimized by Catalyst Optimizer”

+Spark has a super-smart engine called the Catalyst Optimizer.
+It makes your SQL or DataFrame code run faster by:

+- Reordering operations
+- Skipping unnecessary steps
+- Pushing filters early
+- Avoiding expensive tasks

+❌ But when you use a UDF:

+Spark can’t understand what your custom code is doing inside the UDF.
+So it treats it like a black box and skips all optimizations.

+📦 “Function is serialized and sent to executors”

+Your UDF function (in Python) has to be:

+- Packaged up (serialized)
+- Sent over the network to the Spark executors (the worker nodes that run the code)
+- Just like sending a zip file to your friend before they can open it.

+🔁 “Row data is deserialized… and then serialized again”

+Each row of your Spark DataFrame is:

+- Taken out of Spark’s fast internal format
+- Passed to your UDF
+- The result is then converted back into Spark’s format again
+- This conversion process takes time for every single row.

+🐍 “Python UDFs = Extra Overhead (Interprocess Communication)” Spark executors run in JVM (Java Virtual Machine), but your UDF is written in Python.

+So for every row:

+- Spark (JVM) has to talk to a separate Python process running on the same machine
+- This is called interprocess communication (IPC)
+- It’s like two apps on your computer passing messages back and forth through a pipe
+- This adds latency and memory cost.

 **Define a Function**

 ```python